A Strategic Fundraising Guide for Youth-Serving Coalitions

 A diverse group of colleagues demonstrate teamwork and collaboration by putting their hands together during a corporate meeting.

 A new publication gives community coalitions a road map to navigate the complexities of finding money for youth-serving programs.
-Taking the Guesswork Out of Funding Youth Programs: The Evidence2Success Approach is the second action guide in the Guiding Collective Change series.
-The guide builds on the shared multiyear experiences of six communities that used the strategic financing process to fund their priorities for youth programming.
-Its authors include several illuminating case studies and lessons from these communities as well as step-by-step advice to help community coalitions develop a long-term funding strategy.
+Taking the Guesswork Out of Funding Youth Programs: The Evidence2Success Approach is the second in the Evidence2Success Action Guides series.

-The Edna Bennett Pierce Prevention Research Center at Penn State University developed the action guide series with funding from the Annie E. Casey Foundation.
-Each includes a short preview that can be downloaded with the full guide.
+The Edna Bennett Pierce Prevention Research Center at Penn State University developed the report with funding from the Annie E. Casey Foundation.
+The latest guide includes a short preview document that can be downloaded with the full guide.

 Download the action guide